 A action-based Ki Book was published on 18th January 2021 providing a simple, visual, practical and concise guide to a more sustainable practice in museums.
-The Social Sustainability Handbook will be published later in 2021 and will explore topics in the Ki Book in more depth.
+The Social Sustainability Handbook will be published in 2022 and will explore topics in the Ki Book in more depth.

 Edqvist, P. (2015).
 ‘King catfish and his mud seals’A. Stevenson (red.)
 The Petrie Museum of Egyptian Archaeology-characters and collections, UCL Press London.
 40-41.

 Edqvist, P. (2014).
 African Hair Combs: A Study of Technology, Deterioration and Conservation of a Group of African Combs.
 Unpublished M.A. thesis, University of Oslo